Mahanandi

 I bought okra (benda Kaayalu) from Wal-Mart supercenter’s frozen section last weekend.
 As mush as I detest Wal-Mart business practices, I still shop there occasionally for groceries during fall and winter times, as we live in a rural area, and fresh vegetables that I prefer are really pricy after the summer.
 This behemoth shop carries quite a range of fresh and frozen vegetables at affordable prices year long.

-After reading Mika’s and Nupur’s posts about okra, I was tempted to dish out my favorite okra recipe from Nandyala - okra sambar.
+After reading some of the fellow food bloggers posts about okra, I was tempted to dish out my favorite okra recipe from Nandyala, the famous bendakaaya sambar (okra sambar).

-Smooth and silky okra when cooked in sambar, absorbs all the wonderful flavors of sambar spices, takes ‘I can’t believe this is okra’ kind of avatar, and goes down without resistance when eaten.
+Smooth and silky okra when cooked in sambar, absorbs all the wonderful flavors of sambar spices and takes ‘I can’t believe this is okra’ kind of avatar, and goes down without resistance when eaten.

 Cooked Toor dal, tamarind juice, Turmeric, Sambhar powder, red chilli powder and salt, Okra Pieces, Cumin, Mustard seeds and curry leaves for popu, Onion and tomato